Schwinger effect in axion inflation on a lattice

-This Letter contains results from the first lattice simulation of preheating after axion inflation, where the Schwinger effect is self-consistently taken into account.
-We demonstrate a suppression of the produced electric and magnetic fields, effectively ruling out primordial magnetogenesis from axion inflation.
+This Letter contains results from the first lattice simulation of preheating after axion inflation that self-consistently includes the Schwinger effect.
+We demonstrate a suppression of the produced electric and magnetic fields, effectively ruling out primordial magnetogenesis from high scale axion inflation\footnote{In this context, high-scale inflation refers to models where the inflaton potential can be well approximated by a quadratic near the end of inflation with $m^2_\phi=V''(\phi) \simeq (10^{-6}m_{\rm Pl})^2$ and furthermore a Hubble scale at the end of inflation which is similar to $m_\phi$.}.
 We discover a universal value for both the electromagnetic (EM) fields as well as the conductivity of the Schwinger plasma at the onset of backreaction and present a simple derivation of these values, based on the competition between the axion-gauge coupling term and the Schwinger current in the equation of motion of the electric field.
-Furthermore, we explore the effect of the mass of the lightest Standard Model fermions and show that a large Higgs vacuum expectation value (VEV) during inflation can restore the viability of axion inflation magnetogenesis.
+Furthermore, we explore the effect of the mass of the lightest Standard Model fermions and show that a large Higgs vacuum expectation value (VEV) during inflation can weaken the Schwinger backreaction, partially restoring gauge field growth.

 The rest of the Letter is organized as follows.
 We start by presenting the basics of the model and the different descriptions of the Schwinger-induced current.
 Following that, we present the results of our numerical simulations and analytic estimates.
 We conclude with the limitations of our method and outlook for future work.\\